 Why does my cat check if I am breathing?
 To answer this question, I have to mention a couple of stories related to my own cat.
-I have noticed that if I sleep longer or in bed more than usual, especially if I am not moving, he comes right into my face and starts pocking me and smelling me.
+First, I have noticed that if I sleep longer or in bed more than usual, especially if I am not moving, he comes right into my face and starts pocking me and smelling me.

-On the weekends when I had to sleep more or when I could go to sleep earlier, my cat uses to come to me near my face and check me up.
-I soon realized that if he doesn’t see me moving or standing up as normal, he thinks there is something wrong.
+For example, on the weekends, when I could sleep longer, my cat used to come to me near my face and check me up.
+I soon realized that if he didn’t see me moving or standing up, as usual, he thought something was wrong.

-Therefore he comes in bed and starts pocking me around, smelling my face and even pock me in my mouth until I move.
-I soon realized the difference between when he comes to wake me up because he is hungry and when he comes because he wants to eat.
+Therefore he comes into bed and starts pocking me around, smelling my face, and even pocking me in my mouth until I move.
+I soon realized the difference between when he wakes me up because he is hungry and when he comes because he is concerned that something is incorrect.

 He usually jumps on the bed and starts meowing, and he pocks my harm and hands, and if I move, he jumps on the floor and starts going toward the kitchen where his food would be.
 He does this if he wants food.

-WHY DOES MYCAT TOUCH MY FACE WHEN I AM SLEEPING?
+WHY DOES MY CAT TOUCH MY FACE WHEN I AM SLEEPING?

-Normally when they do this is because they wan to show affection to you, and they want you to cuddle them and pat them as well, they are asking you for affection, and at the same time, they are telling you that they like you.
+Sometimes cats stretch their paws and gently pat you on your face or lips.
+Usually, when they do this, they want to show affection to you, and they want you to cuddle them and pet them as well; they are asking you for love, and at the same time, they are telling you that they like you.

-It is really cute when they do it, sometimes they may not realize they are using the claws as well, but if you can teach them not to use them when they touch you like that, it is really a nice gesture to enjoy.
+It is cute when they do it, sometimes they may not realize they are using the claws as well, but if you can teach them not to use them when they touch you like that, it is a nice gesture to enjoy.